jonnor/ESC-CNN-microcontroller/report/report.md

 Mel-spectrograms are used as the input feature.
 The most compact and most computationally efficient feature-set in use by existing methods was by LD-CNN, which used windows of 31 frames @ 22050 Hz (720 ms) with 60 mel-filter bands.
-This has achieved results near the state-of-art, so we opted to use the same.
+This has achieved results near the state-of-art, so the same settings were used.

 \begin{table}